Quick answer

 Opening a tattoo studio in South Carolina isn’t just about finding a space and plugging in your machines.
 The state has real rules, real inspections, and real consequences for skipping steps.
 Whether you’re a solo artist ready to go independent or a shop owner expanding into the Palmetto State, you need to know exactly what the state expects before you sign a lease.

-South Carolina’s Department of Health and Environmental Control, known as DHEC, oversees tattoo studio regulation.
+South Carolina’s tattoo studios are overseen by the South Carolina Department of Public Health, known as DPH.
+(DHEC was split in 2024, and its public-health functions moved to this new department, so you may still see the old DHEC name on older forms and signage.)
+DPH oversees tattoo studio regulation.
 They care about one thing above all else: public safety.
 That means bloodborne pathogen training, proper sterilization, and facility standards that protect your clients and your license.
 The requirements aren’t optional.
 They’re enforced.

 South Carolina Tattoo Studio Requirements at a Glance